curl/everything-curl/sourcecode.md

 originally uploaded there by the curl team.

-If you instead would rather work directly with the curl source code off our source code repository, you find all details in [the curl github repository](https://github.com/curl/curl/).
+If you instead would rather work directly with the curl source code off our source code repository, you find all details in [the curl Github repository](https://github.com/curl/curl/).

 ## Clone the code